 - Fold up edges Bring up the sides of the dough, letting it envelope the outer edges of the apples, draping the dough over itself, like the folds of a curtain, creating a 2 inch border.
 If you get any holes from sharp apples poking through, etc, no problem.
 Just pinch off a bit of dough from the edge and press it over the hole.
 Place the galette in the refrigerator to chill for 15 minutes while you preheat the oven to 400°F. This allows the butter to harden again, giving you a flakier crust.

 - Egg wash and bake Brush the exposed dough with an egg wash and sprinkle with granulated sugar, if desired.
 Some recipes will tell you to use raw sugar for this, but I find the big crystals have a tendency to burn during a long bake.
-Bake at 400°F for about one hour, or until the crust is golden brown and the apples are tender.
+Bake at 400°F for 45 minutes to an hour, or until the crust is golden brown and the apples are tender.

 Serving and storage

 Allow the galette to cool for at least 15-30 minutes, allowing the apples to cool to a tongue-tolerant temperature, and for the apple filling to set.
 Serve with ice cream, whipped cream, or all by itself.
 It's that good!